Gulistaansari/PRODIGY_GA_TASK1/README.md

-# PRODIGY_GA_TASK1
+# PRODIGY_GA_TASKS

-Task 1: Text generation using GPT-2 with Prodigy in Google Colab

-## Description
-This repository contains Task 1 of the Generative AI Prodigy project.
-The task focuses on **text generation using GPT-2** implemented in **Google Colab** with Prodigy.
+This repository showcases **five Generative AI projects** completed using **Prodigy** in **Google Colab**.

-## Tools & Technologies
-- Google Colab
-- Prodigy
-- GPT-2 (Generative AI model)
-- Python

-## Usage
-1. Open the notebook `PRODIGY_GA_TASK1.ipynb` in Google Colab.
-2. Run the cells step by step to generate text using GPT-2.
+Each project demonstrates the practical application of generative AI techniques, including text generation, image generation, and other creative AI workflows.